Turn impossible dreams into a well-planned reality this New Year. Improve your New Year’s Resolutions with SMART goals.

 We all make New Year’s resolutions, but a lot of the time we end up breaking them.
 There’s a reason for that – we set ourselves a goal but don’t give ourselves a clear structure for how to go about achieving it.
 In a month or two, our big dreams fade away.
 But it doesn’t have to be that way.

 It’s a great idea to set your intentions for what you want to achieve.
-To really make that goal stick, apply some SMART thinking!
+To really make that goal stick, start aiming high and apply some SMART thinking.

 SMART stands for Specific, Measurable, Achievable, Realistic, and Time-Scaled.
 If it sounds like a bunch of words thrown together, we’ll break it down.